 By encouraging our client to look deeper into his own emotions, we helped him gain a better understanding of how his unconscious biases were indeed creating unrealistic views about his organization.
 He saw how emotions affected his perception, which hindered the company’s ability to meet goals and expectations.

 - Make a Pro-Con list

 - Create working hypotheses (not conclusions)

-We tasked our client with gathering qualitative and quantitative data through self-reports and interviews with previous customers and staff; reviewing documents and reports; and making real-time observations within the company.
+We tasked our client with gathering qualitative and quantitative data through interviews with previous customers and staff, reviewing documents and reports and making real-time observations within the company.
 This expanded his awareness and allowed him to see pros and cons based on objective information.
 The process required him to create working hypotheses based on empirical data prior to making any changes to the company’s vision and goals.

 - Get opposing views